ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

     data_dict[index] = [types, gen, shiny]
 ```

-In machine learning, it's best practice to keep a seperate set of data for training the model and for testing it afterwards.
-Since the data is mixed together, I also needed a way to filter it as it gets loaded to ensure I can keep seperate sets.
-This is acheived with some python [dictionary comprehension](https://www.datacamp.com/community/tutorials/python-dictionary-comprehension).
+In machine learning, it’s best to keep separate data sets for training and testing the model.
+Since the data is mixed together, I also needed to filter it as it gets loaded to keep separate sets.
+This is achieved with some python [dictionary comprehension](https://www.datacamp.com/community/tutorials/python-dictionary-comprehension).

 ```
 full_data = get full data dictionary from data.txt